Frequently Asked Questions

 Can I buy retail plants from Bona Terra?

-If you don’t have a retail store, how do I buy retail plant?
+If you don’t have a retail store, how do I buy retail plants?

 Follow the instructions outlined on our Plant Sales page to place an order for pick-up or delivery or schedule a nursery visit.